rishikeshsreehari/personal-blog/content/button.md

 ShowReadingTime: false
 ---

-This button does absolutely nothing.
-Seriously, don't even think about clicking it.
+This is a useless button.
+It absolutely does nothing useful.
+Seriously, don’t even think about clicking it.
 Your energy is precious, and clicking this button is a complete waste of it.
-Trust me, nothing will happen if you click it.
+If you click it, it just updates the click count, that’s all.
+Trust me, it’s not worth it.
+But hey, if you’re curious, go ahead and click!

  {{< useless_button >}}